 A Guide to Reactive Printing Process

-The printing process by which application of color or dye to fabric in a definite design or pattern is done with the help of reactive dye is called reactive printing.
-After the application of reactive print paste to fabric, the color creates bond with the cellulosic fibre and helps to resist washing and friction and also creates the fastness properties.
+The printing process by which application of colour or dye to fabric in a definite design or pattern is done with the help of reactive dye is called reactive printing.
+After the application of reactive print paste to fabric, the colour creates a bond with the cellulosic fibre and helps to resist washing and friction and also creates the fastness properties.

 2. Sodium alginate